RuneAudio/Docs/docs/quick-start/sd-card-setup-windows.md

 ## Notes

 Larger cards, once written, will only show ~2GB worth of space, taken up by the file system.
-This is simply because RuneAudio, operates on a file format not visible in Windows.
+This is simply because RuneAudio uses a file format which is not visible in Windows.